 Here you can see below how the skull deflects light frequencies because of its density.
 We see this in neurosurgery when we try to use IR and NIR light to improve ATP function in traumatic brain injury.

 Melasma is often blamed on UV light and hormone changes but this are laughable premise when one considers the graph here and the published data on the effect of UV light on sex steroid hormones.

 This graph shows that melanin strongly absorbs in the 400-500nm blue part of the spectrum.

-Solar UV light and hormones effect all parts of the face in women yet not all parts are effected in melasma.
+Solar UV light and hormones affect all parts of the face in women yet not all parts are effected in melasma.
 Why is that?
 The effect should be widespread if the pathology was what modern dermatologist believe.
 Moreover, UV light is known to break down most of the sex steroids in the skin under sun exposure.
 UVA and UVB do this naturally in the skin.
-Blue light actually increases sex steroid release from the human pituitary and avoidance of the sun with facial make up and sun glasses increase their risk or hormone surges in these areas not allowing the sun to inactivate them because of UV protection in make up and glasses.
-Most women report a spike of melasma when they are in artificial lit environments and the condition often worsens when they are pregnant indoors and around the brith of their babies in hospitals.
+Blue light actually increases sex steroid release from the human pituitary and avoidance of the sun with facial makeup and sunglasses increase their risk or hormone surges in these areas not allowing the sun to inactivate them because of UV protection in makeup and glasses.
+Most women report a spike of melasma when they are in artificial lit environments and the condition often worsens when they are pregnant indoors and around the birth of their babies in hospitals.

 In infants a reported and published long-term side effect of this therapy is the increased risk of dysplastic nevus development in both the skin and eye (clinically, atypical nevi, or dysplastic nevi, are generally accepted to increase an individual’s risk of melanoma) So this means that blue light increases the mitosis rates of melanocytes to cause pigmentation and certain frequencies of light LIMITS this mitosis.
 What is the brake for this process in humans?
 Would you be shocked if I told you it was UV light?
 Yes, the light modern healthcare blames for skin cancer and melasma.